calebsg225/geo-js/README.md

 This would include the various node, edge, and face properties that would be useful for anyone desiring to construct the structure in the real world, or just curious about scale.

 ### Trussing
-Geodesic structures are extrodinarily strong as is, but the addition of a layer of trusses greatly improves stability.
+Geodesic structures are extrodinarily strong as is, but the addition of a layer of trusses greatly improves stability, and is generally a requirement for structures with a large triangle subdivision frequency.
 There are a number of ways to truss a geodesic structure, none of which are implemented in any existing software that I've tried.
 Trussed geodesic structures are not often mentioned in existing literature either, despite its usefulness.
 Maybe people find it too complicated or not worth it?